Listen to this article.

-One of the missions of Carrying To Term is helping families make the most of the time they will have with their baby.
+One of the missions of Carrying To Term is to help families make the most of the time they will have with their baby.
 You and your wife, Stephanie, were very intentional about your time with Grace during pregnancy and her 10 hours and 32 minutes of life after her birth.
-What advice would you give to men as they navigate memory making?
+What advice would you give to men as they navigate memory-making?

 Men bond with others through activity, so it’s normally really difficult to bond with your child prior to birth.
 When you get the diagnosis, you have to reframe your thinking to be able to bond even though you can’t directly touch or see your baby.
 My advice would be to ask yourself what you would do with your baby if she was born.
 You’d talk to her.
 You’d take her to the park.
 You’d play with her.
 That’s what we tried to do.
 I’d talk or sing to Grace often.
 We went to the park to swing.
 Once I could feel her move, I would press on her hands and feet, and she would press back.
 Take every advantage to interact and create that father/child bond.
 They were the sweetest times during Steph’s pregnancy.